cam48eco/LifeDWH/Readme.md

 #### 2.1.1.
 First data transformation

 For the use of data included in the 33 csv files with initial data (excluding s_multi_dimension_gmina.csv) for data warehouse purposes, it is  neccessary to conduct an additional transformation to receive a separate .csvs for each of the variables, present in the files (majority out of 33 files includes data on more than one variable), naming the newly created csv file after the variable name.
-To avoid time-consumig work during this job, and to automate it, the script in python (see below) has been prepared and integrated in the [next DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C_PythonTransformFolderPreResourceDataIntoSplit.py) - "C_PythonTransformFolderPreResourceDataIntoSplit".
+To avoid time-consumig work during this job, and to automate it, the script in python (see below) has been prepared and integrated in the [next DAG](https://github.com/cam48eco/LifeDWH/blob/main/dags/C2_transformFolderPreResourceDataIntoSplit.py) - "C_PythonTransformFolderPreResourceDataIntoSplit".

-In result, 33 files with 'observations', after migration from Google Drive to the on-premise device, are transformed (splitted) and stored on this device in 'observations' directory as 126 separate csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value").
+In result, 33 files with 'observations', after migration from Google Drive to the on-premise device, are transformed (splitted) and stored on local device in 'observations' directory as 126 separate csv files (each file for separate variable, the filename named after variable, unified structure: three columns: "gmina_name", "date" and "value").
 The example of the directory  is presented, in addition in this repository [here](https://github.com/cam48eco/LifeDWH/tree/main/data/observationssplit).
 In the future, the process of transformation of 33 'observation' files into splitted 126 files will be repeated every time when the change of at least one of 33 files will be detected (with the use of Airflow' SensorOperator).
-At the moment, the transformation from 33 into 126 files is conducted automatically after first DAG (33 csv files retrieval from Google Drive) is completed.
+At the moment, the transformation from 33 into 126 files is conducted automatically (timespan of 4 minutes) after first DAG (33 csv files retrieval from Google Drive) is completed.

 #### 2.1.2.
 Creation and feeding of 'sources database' for storing 'transactional' data